 3,000 innocent people got killed on 9-11.

-3,000 people we never once again I haven't heard from you.
+3,000 people, we never, once again, I haven't heard from you one condemnation of the bad guys.

-And I trust you, I believe that you are not.
+I believe that you are not.

 But the position you're taking is no different than if you were.

-If you want a pull out, if you want us to leave, if you want us to get because we're killing innocent people and it was flawed, with the circumstances as they currently are, as they at present exist.
+If you want to pull out, if you want us to leave, if you want us to get because we're killing innocent people and it was flawed, with the circumstances as they currently are, as they at present exist, if we pull out as it is now being suggested, we will lose.

-And whether you want that or not, by supporting that policy, you are doing in effect the same thing.
+And whether you want that or not, by supporting that policy, you are doing, in effect, the same thing.

 You are advocating our defeat.